Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Limited-Budget Benchmark

 \subsection{Hyperparameters Search Space Reduction}

-We carried out this experiment for the most hyperparameter-heavy models, namely: \textsc{tvae}, \textsc{ctgan}, \textsc{t}ab\textsc{ddpm}, and \textsc{t}ab\textsc{s}yn.
+We carried out this experiment for the most hyperparameter-heavy models, namely: TVAE, CTGAN, TabDDPM, and TabSyn.
 To reduce their search space, we independently considered each hyperparameter/architecture configuration variable and kept only the values that were the most frequently selected during the large-scale tuning phase.
 For discrete variables we kept the $80\%$ most frequent values, and for continuous variables we kept the value ranging between the 10th and 90th percentiles.